pqu/sigchi-modern/README.md

 A LaTeX document class for ACM SIGCHI conference proceedings.

-This class is a re-write of the `sigchi.cls` style to be based on the `article` class and to work better with modern LaTeX tools and packages.
+This class is a rewrite of the `sigchi.cls` style.
+It is based on the `article` class and works better with modern LaTeX tools and packages.

 Example
 -------